Quanta

 Southhampton, New York

 Virginia Jaramillo (b.
-1939, El Paso, TX) studied at Otis Art Institute, Los Angeles, from 1958–61 and has lived and worked in New York since the late ’60s.
-Whether creating bold abstract paintings, sculptural mixed media compositions, or meticulously formed handmade paper works, Jaramillo has forged a unique voice, experimenting with material and process to pursue her ongoing explorations of human perception of reality.
-Among many past exhibitions, Jaramillo's work was featured in Tate Modern's blockbuster exhibition Soul of a Nation: Art in the Age of Black Power (2017, London), which subsequently toured to Crystal Bridges Museum of American Art, Arkansas; the Brooklyn Museum; the Broad, Los Angeles; de Young Museum, San Francisco; and The Museum of Fine Arts Houston, TX (2018-2020).
-In 2017, Jaramillo exhibited in We Wanted a Revolution: Black Radical Women 1965-85 at the Brooklyn Museum, which toured to California African American Museum, Los Angeles; Albright-Knox Art Gallery, Buffalo, NY; and Institute of Contemporary Art Boston (2018).
+1939, El Paso, Texas) studied at the Otis Art Institute in Los Angeles from 1958 to 1961, and has lived and worked in New York since the late 1960s.
+Whether creating bold abstract paintings, mixed media sculptural compositions or meticulously formed works on handmade paper, Jaramillo has forged a unique voice, experimenting with material and process to pursue his ongoing explorations of the human perception of reality.
+Among many previous exhibitions, Jaramillo's work was featured in the successful Tate Modern exhibition Soul of a Nation: Art in the Age of Black Power (2017, London), which subsequently traveled to Crystal Bridges Museum of American Art, Arkansas; Brooklyn Museum; Broad, Los Angeles; de Young Museum, San Francisco; and The Museum of Fine Arts Houston, TX (2018-2020).
+In 2017, Jaramillo exhibited in We Wanted a Revolution: Black Radical Women 1965-85 at the Brooklyn Museum, which traveled to the California African American Museum, Los Angeles; the Albright-Knox Art Gallery, Buffalo, NY; and the Institute of Contemporary Art, Boston (2018).
 In 2020-21, the Menil Collection (Houston, TX) presented the solo exhibition Virginia Jaramillo: The Curvilinear Paintings, 1969-1974.
-In 2021, Jaramillo was included in the touring exhibition Women in Abstraction at Centre Pompidou, Paris, France, and Museo Guggenheim Bilbao, Spain.
-Her work is held in major private and public collections, including the Metropolitan Museum of Art, New York; Guggenheim Museum, New York; Crystal Bridges Museum of Art, AR; Brooklyn Museum; Menil Collection; and Museo Rufino Tamayo, Mexico City, among others.
+In 2021, Jaramillo was included in the traveling exhibition Women in Abstraction at the Pompidou Center in Paris (France) and the Guggenheim Museum Bilbao (Spain).
+Her work is part of important private and public collections, such as the Metropolitan Museum of Art in New York, the Guggenheim Museum in New York, the Crystal Bridges Museum of Art in AR, the Brooklyn Museum, the Menil Collection and the Rufino Tamayo Museum in Mexico City, among others.
 Jaramillo is represented by Hales Gallery and Pace Gallery.

 Website Links